 1. Set a goal.

-We’ve talked before about how to set a strong genealogy goal, but it’s worth repeating: Creating specific, measurable goals for your research will give you clear benchmarks and give your research purpose.
+Creating specific, measurable goals for your research will give you clear benchmarks and give your research purpose.

 This applies to both personal research and helping someone else with their genealogy.
 Work with your client to figure out what, exactly, he wants to learn about his family.
 Does he want to discover what country his paternal line immigrated from?
 Does he need the names and birth dates of his eight great-grandparents?
 Or maybe he wants to prove (or disprove) an old family myth?